How to Install and Configure Ungoogled Chromium

 Custom search engines

-While this is certainly a solid feature for increased privacy, some users might want search using a private search engine from their address bars.
+While No Search can certainly prove a solid feature for increased privacy, some users might want to search the web using a private search engine from their address bars.
+In other words, some users want similar functionality to vanilla Chromium or Google Chrome - minus the data collection, of course.

 In this example, I'll be adding the MetaGer search engine to the list.